Daral: The Traditional Tausug Delicacy Wrapped in Love

 #10.
 Why does Daral still matter today?

-Thank you for taking time to learn about Tausug culture and food heritage.
+Thank you for taking time to learn about Tausug culture and food heritage

 Your curiosity helps keep traditions alive.
 Share your quiz experience and thoughts with us in the comments section.
 We would love to hear from you.

 A Filipino web developer with a background in Computer Engineering.
-The founder of ExpPH Blog, running a Philippines-focused platform that shares insights on careers, freelancing, travel, and lifestyle.
-Passionate about helping Filipinos grow, he writes and curates stories that educate, connect, and inspire readers nationwide.
+Founder of ExpPH Blog and ExpPH Business Guide, creating practical content on OFW guidance, business, finance, freelancing, travel, and lifestyle.
+Passionate about helping Filipinos grow, he shares insights that educate, empower, and inspire readers nationwide.